 Roseland real estate guide & listings for sale

 The large percentage of single detached homes in the housing stock of Roseland is an important part of its character.
-The homes in this area are very modern, since around one third of its dwellings were constructed after the year 2000, while many of the remaining buildings were built pre-1960 and in the 1960s.
-This part of Windsor is primarily composed of three bedroom and four or more bedroom homes.
-Nearly 95% of the properties in the neighbourhood are occupied by homeowners and the remainder are rented.
+Around one third of properties in this neighbourhood were built after the year 2000, while many of the remaining buildings were constructed pre-1960 and in the 1960s.
+This part of the city offers mainly three bedroom and four or more bedroom homes.
+Roughly 95% of the population of this neighbourhood own their home and renters make up the remainder.

 Families will appreciate that no matter where their property is situated in Roseland, primary schools are nearby.
 However, high schools are not especially numerous and therefore not always within walking distance.
 Residents benefit from public and private elementary schools.
 Regarding food, a fraction of house buyers in this part of the city may be able to do their grocery shopping on foot, while others will have to use another means of transportation.
 There are also about 20 restaurants and cafes in Roseland.